How I Hacked Back Into My Server Through a Media Player

 The only clue was that sshd was clearly running and accepting connections - it just wouldn’t let me in.

-Act III: Finding a Way In
+Finding a Way In

 I started checking what else was reachable on the server.
 Port by port, service by service.
 Most things were down - my containers hadn’t survived the reboot, Samba was broken, Home Assistant was gone.